 - (a) To ensure that positions at Nipissing University are filled by the most highly qualified candidates and to ensure accessibility to Canadian citizens and permanent residents, all faculty openings will be advertised nationally and may be advertised abroad prior to the consideration of candidates.
-All advertisements will include the following wording: "All qualified candidates are encouraged to apply.
-Canadian citizens and permanent residents will be given priority." - (b) All faculty positions (tenure-track and limited term appointments greater than one year) will be advertised both on the University's website and in various appropriate publications that will include University Affairs and the CAUT Bulletin whenever publication schedules permit. - (c) All faculty positions of one year or less will be advertised on the University's website and in various appropriate publications that will include the website of University Affairs or the CAUT Bulletin. - (d) There will be no undue delay in submitting advertisements for publication. - (e) A period of at least thirty (30) days will elapse between the appearance of the first web-based advertisement in either University Affairs or the CAUT Bulletin and the deadline date for applications. - (f) Notwithstanding Articles 19.8 (a) and (c), the Provost may, when time is of the essence, appoint a faculty Member for an initial Limited Term Appointment 1 (LTA 1) of one year or less without advertising, provided that the Provost gives the Association appropriate written reasons for the urgency within twenty (20) working days of the appointment.
+All advertisements will include the statement as indicated in Article 19.7(c), as well as the following wording: "All qualified candidates are encouraged to apply.
+Canadian citizens and permanent residents will be given priority." - (b) All tenure-track and tenured faculty positions and all academic librarian and archivist positions except where expressly limited in this Agreement will be advertised both on the University's website and in various appropriate publications that will include University Affairs and the CAUT Bulletin.
+All Limited-Term Appointments, Laboratory Instructor positions, and Service Course Instructor positions will be advertised both on the University's website and in various appropriate publications. - (c) A period of at least thirty (30) days will elapse between the appearance of the first web-based advertisement in either University Affairs or the CAUT Bulletin and the deadline date for applications. - (d) Notwithstanding Articles 19.8 (a) and (c), the Provost may, when time is of the essence, appoint a faculty Member for an initial Limited Term Appointment 1 (LTA 1) of one year or less without advertising, provided that the Provost gives the Association appropriate written reasons for the urgency within twenty (20) working days of the appointment.
 In such cases, if the appointment is to be renewed, an open competition for the position must be held, including national advertisements, and the information in Article 20.3(e) will apply.